Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Eversion

 Remember, these exercises should not be painful.
-Please start with a gentle push, approximately half of your strength, and then gradually push harder if the exercise remains pain free.
+Please start with a gentle push, approximately half of your strength.
+Gradually push harder, if the exercise remains pain free.

-Your aim by week 8 is to be walking as normally as possible with or without crutches.
+Your aim by week 8 is to walk as normally as possible, with or without crutches.

 Week 9

-You can remove the boot while indoors, but you must wear supportive footwear indoors at all times and continue to wear the boot outside.
+You can remove the boot while indoors, but you must wear supportive footwear indoors at all times.
+Continue to wear the boot outside.
 If the isometric ankle strengthening exercises above are too easy by week 9, you can stop them and move on to the exercises shown below.

 Isotonic ankle strengthening

-The next exercises are isotonic strengthening exercises.
-They strengthen the muscles around your ankle joint by moving the joint into resistance.
+These exercises strengthen the muscles around your ankle joint, by moving the joint into resistance.

 Aim to complete each exercise 10 times, then rest for 60 seconds.
-Do this two to three times.
+Do this 2 to 3 times.

-Avoid pulling the band too tight against the bottom of your foot, we do not want to stretch your tendon yet.
+Do not pull the band too tight against the bottom of your foot.
+We do not want to stretch your tendon yet.

 Stand on one leg without holding on